-H. Appropriate accommodations for children with disabilities with respect to the health and safety policies Reasonable accommodations were provided for individuals that the CDC identified as having a higher risk for severe illness from COVID-19 such as medically fragile students with Individualized Education Programs (IEPs), students with complex disabilities with IEPs or students who require accommodations under a Plan in accordance with Section 504 of the Rehabilitation Act of 1973 (504 Plan).
+H. Appropriate accommodations for children with disabilities with respect to the health and safety policies: Reasonable accommodations were provided for individuals that the CDC identified as having a higher risk for severe illness from COVID-19 such as medically fragile students with Individualized Education Programs (IEPs), students with complex disabilities with IEPs or students who require accommodations under a Plan in accordance with Section 504 of the Rehabilitation Act of 1973 (504 Plan).
 Accommodations were also made for those younger students or individuals with disabilities who could not wear a face covering and addressed according to a student's particular need and in accordance with all applicable laws and regulations.
 An exception to the requirement for a face covering was also made if a student had a documented medical condition or disability as reflected in an IEP that precluded the use of a face covering.
 Any screening process/protocol took into account students with disabilities and accommodations that were needed in the screening process for those students.
 Social and emotional support were also provided as needed.
-Likewise, the restart committee reflected the diversity of the school community, including those representing students with disabilities.
-Sections of the plan that address appropriate accommodations for children with disabilities with respect to health and safety policies are sections A.1.a.(1)(e), A.1.b.(2)(a), A.1.c.(1) & (2), A.1.e.(1)(d), A.1.e.(5), A.1.e.(6)(d), A.2 and B.1.d.
-Appendices of the Fall 2020 Plan that addresses this topic are appendices A, B, C, E, K, and L.
+Likewise, the restart committee reflected the diversity of the school community, including those representing students with disabilities.Sections of the plan that address appropriate accommodations for children with disabilities with respect to health and safety policies are sections A.1.a.(1)(e), A.1.b.(2)(a), A.1.c.(1) & (2), A.1.e.(1)(d), A.1.e.(5), A.1.e.(6)(d), A.2 and B.1.d.